[Tips for architectural photography explained] I took some photos after moving my office

 - Wipe off fingerprints on shiny desks and glass windows beforehand

-On the other hand, the room is too drab and unsatisfying , you can add some color to the scenery by placing a vase or something similar.
+Conversely,the space feels too bare and lacking something, you can add some color to the scene by placing a vase or other decorative items.

 Here is an example of a photo taken with a vase placed inside